Polymeowial/american-option-valuation/README.md

 where the __Continuation value__, $F(t_k)$, is estimated using a linear regression on functions of stock price $S_{t_k}$ with respect to the discount ``RealizedPayOff`` from previous time ($t_{k+1}$), specifically, it is the fitted value of this regression.

 This backward induction continues until time 0, where we obtain a set of ``RealizedPayOff`` values at time 0 for each path.
-The final estimate of the American put option’s value is the average of these payoffs.
+The final estimate of the American put is the average of these payoffs.

 ## Covergence test
 The functional form of the linear regression can be expressed as